 To meet the loading allocations and milestones outlined in the previous section, implementation of programs and BMPs must keep pace and meet planned implementation targets.
-Table 25 details the implementation for each tracked BMP, segregated by urban and agricultural type with the associated unit of measure.
+Table 23 details the implementation for each tracked BMP, segregated by urban and agricultural type with the associated unit of measure.
 The 2012 data reflects existing BMPs while the 2013 milestone data presents the planned levels of implementation as of 2013, as developed in 2011.
-The 2017 and 2025 values reflect the planned implementation for those years as of the 2010 Bay TMDL WIP.
+The 2017, 2021, and 2025 values reflect the planned implementation for those years.